PersonaFlow/agentstack/docs/auth_guide.md

 ## Adding Auth strategies

-By default, the Toolkit does not enforce any authentication strategies, but they can be enabled from `stack/app/core/auth/auth_config.py`.
+The system does not enforce any authentication strategies by default, but they can be enabled in the `ENABLED_AUTH_STRATEGIES from `stack/app/core/auth/auth_config.py`.

 This is the current list of implemented Auth strategies: